bbbbbrie/pastebin-bisque/CONTRIBUTING.rst

 Documentation updates are welcome.
 That includes docstrings and links to blog posts or articles.
 Open `an issue <https://github.com/bbbbbrie/pastebin-bisque/issues>`_ to start discussing your ideas.

+To make the changes directly, you'll want to run `pip install -r docs/requirements.txt` to set up the development dependencies for the docs.
+To build your changes into HTML that you can preview, do something like:

+    sphinx-build   docs  /tmp/thedocs

+You can then browse to `/tmp/thedocs` to view your changes in a browser.

 💡 Feature Requests and Feedback
 ================================